 - A letter of recommendation from an instructor or intern supervisor;

-- An essay of 500-600 words on the topic: "What has your student intern experience taught you about this profession?"
+- An essay of 500-600 words on the topic: "What has your student intern experience taught you about this profession in a post-Covid world?"
+Please add your name on each essay page.

 2019: Madison Brinkman, Gadsden State Community College, Gadsden, AL.